 Fasteners are used in almost all applications; we can find them all around us today.
 Homeowners use fasteners in many DIY projects and basic house tasks.
 Industrial workers used fasteners for majority of projects

 The applications of fasteners are widely used in automobiles, including hoods and suspension systems.
-They are also used in building and construction to ensure materials tightly fit together.
+They are also used in building and construction to ensure materials fit tightly together.

 Furniture makers also make use of fasteners to assemble wood pieces and other materials together.
 They are also used for picture hanging and other home decor.
-Fasteners are also used during the installation of carbinets as they are used to hold parts together.
+Fasteners are also used during the installation of cabinets, as they are used to hold parts together.

-• Threading
+- Threading

-• Applied load on the fastener
+- Applied load on the fastener

-• Stiffness of the fastener
+- Stiffness of the fastener

-• Also, the number of fasteners required must be taken into account.
+- Also, the number of fasteners required must be taken into account.

 When choosing a fastener for a given application, some things must also be put into consideration.
 These include:

-• Accessibility
+- Accessibility

-• Installation process
+- Installation process

-• Environment occurrences such as temperature, potentially corrosive elements, and water exposure.
+- Environmental occurrences such as temperature, potentially corrosive elements, and water exposure.

-• Weight restrictions
+- Weight restrictions

-• Materials to be joined
+- Materials to be joined

 Fastener Materials